Toward a Theory of Phase Transitions in Quantum Control Landscapes: Introduction

-Curiously, the quantum control landscapes associated with few- and multi-qubit state-preparation have been shown to exhibit critical structural changes, called ``Control Landscape Phase Transitions" (CLPTs), as the protocol duration is increased~\cite{Bukov18_Reinforcement,Bukov18_Broken,Bukov19_Glassy}.
+Curiously, as the protocol duration is increased, quantum control landscapes have been shown to exhibit critical structural changes, called ``Control Landscape Phase Transitions" (CLPTs)~\cite{Bukov18_Reinforcement,Bukov18_Broken,Bukov19_Glassy, beato2025_topological}, both in few- and many-body controlled systems.
 The name derives from sharp non-analytic behavior arising at the transition point in an order parameter that quantifies the correlations between minima in the optimization landscape.
 In light of the connection mentioned above between optimization problems and classical statistical physics, CLPTs are naturally associated with phase transitions occurring in the classical effective model.
-Moreover, since CLPTs are related to structural changes in the optimization landscape, they may affect the complexity of the underlying control problem.
-Therefore, an accurate analysis of CLPTs is an important step towards developing a better understanding of quantum control landscapes, and shall provide new insights for improving existing optimization algorithms.
-Despite the clear numerical evidence for their existence, no analytical characterization of CLPTs has been developed.
+Moreover, since CLPTs are related to structural changes in the optimization landscape, they can affect the complexity of the underlying control problem.
+Therefore, an accurate analysis of CLPTs is an important step towards developing a better understanding of quantum control landscapes and shall provide new insights for improving existing optimization algorithms.
+Despite the clear numerical evidence for their existence, no analytical characterization of CLPTs has hitherto been developed.

+In this work, we combine analytical and numerical methods to investigate different CLPTs occurring in prototypical quantum control setups.